SixArm/topics/topics/message-oriented-programming/index.md

 Message-oriented programming is commonly used in distributed systems, where components are spread across different servers or even different geographic regions.
 In these systems, message-oriented programming helps to ensure that data is transferred efficiently and reliably between components.

 Some popular message-oriented programming languages are Smalltalk and Self.

-Some popular message-oriented programming frameworks and technologies include Apache Kafka, RabbitMQ, and Apache ActiveMQ.
-These tools provide powerful messaging capabilities that can be used to build robust, scalable systems that can handle large amounts of data and traffic.